 Cuyahoga County requires all dogs to be licensed.
 Information is available online at the Cuyahoga County Auditor’s Office or by phone at (216) 443-7028.
 Ohio Law requires owners of dogs to renew their dog license each year between December 1st and January 31st.
 The cost of a one year license is $20.
 Also available are three year licenses for $60 and permanent licenses for $200.
 Permanent dog licenses can only be purchased via mail-in registration or in person at the downtown location.

-It is required by law to register Pit Bulls, Canary Dogs, American Bulldogs, Wolf- Hybrids and Vicious Animals with the City of North Olmsted.
-A $50, non-refundable, annual fee required for registration along with $100,000 Insurance Requirement, Posting of Signs and Containment Requirements.
-Summary of Section 505.16 of the Codified Ordinances of the City of North Olmsted
+It is required by law to register Pit Bulls, Canary Dogs, American Bulldogs, Wolf- Hybrids and vicious animals with the City of North Olmsted.
+A $50, non-refundable, annual fee is required for registration along with $100,000 insurance requirement, posting of signs and containment requirements.

 Examples of situations where you can call the Service Department for assistance, (440) 716-4151:

 If your dog runs away first call the Service Department at 440-716-4151 and describe your pet.
 Your dog may be in our kennel or being held by another resident and the Service Department will be happy to facilitate your reunion.
 The Service Department has a temporary holding kennel for dogs.
 Dogs placed in the kennel between Sunday and Wednesday will be held for up to 72 hours.
 If not claimed within 72 hours, the dogs will be placed with the Cuyahoga County Animal Shelter.
 Dogs found between Thursday and Saturday will be directly placed with the Cuyahoga County Animal Shelter.
 The Cuyahoga County Animal Shelter will kennel dogs for 72 hours (3 days) and if not claimed, will put the animal up for adoption.

 Dead animal in the roadway